diogotvf7/feup-sgi/tp2/README.md

 - Cylinder : The math was done using the base of the cylinder (same with the cone for example)

 - Curved Superficies : Three iterations of DeCasteljau algorithm are run, to provide a good approximation without being too computationally heavy.
 Then the different segments are added.
 For the width we take the average width of the curve.

+### Notes

+- The fetch operation when reading the file is asynchronous.
+Early on in the project, we realized that the scene could be attempted to load before all the scene properties were properly defined.
+To address this issue, we modified the logic in the *FileReader* to return a JavaScript *Promise*.
+In *MyContents* (and consequently in *main*), we used *await* to ensure the file was fully read before proceeding.